Out of programme (OOP)

 This is for a period of research.
 This will not normally exceed three years.

-OOPT and OOPR can count towards a CCT or CESR/CEGPR (combined programme) and may need our approval.
+OOPT and OOPR can count towards a CCT and may need our approval.
 You should read our guidance for doctors in training on when our approval is needed.

 Acting up as a consultant (AUC)

-Acting up as a consultant posts may count towards a CCT or CESR (combined programme) when the relevant specialty curriculum has provisions for these types of post.
+Acting up as a consultant posts may count towards a CCT when this is explicitly allowed by the relevant college/faculty.
 Where the acting up as a consultant post is in the same training programme you are enrolled onto, our approval isn’t needed.
 If the acting up as a consultant post is in a different training programme, the usual out of programme approval process must be followed to get our prospective approval.

 When you are acting up as a consultant, there must be appropriate supervision in place and approval will only be considered if the placement is relevant to gaining the competences, knowledge, skills and behaviours required by the curriculum.
-Acting up as a consultant posts can only be taken in the final year of specialty training.
+Acting up as a consultant posts are normally taken in the final year of specialty training.

-Time in acting up as a consultant can count towards the award of a CCT or CESR (combined programme) under certain circumstances.
-If there isn’t provision for acting up as a consultant posts in the relevant specialty curriculum, experience acting up can’t be counted towards a CCT or CESR (combined programme).
+Time in acting up as a consultant can count towards the award of a CCT under certain circumstances.
+Unless explicitly permitted by the relevant college or faculty guidance, experience acting up can’t be counted towards a CCT.

-You should speak with your home deanery/LETB about your time out of programme and whether or not the time will count towards your CCT or CESR/CEGPR (combined programme).
+You should speak with your home deanery/LETB about your time out of programme and whether or not the time will count towards your CCT.

 We have produced guidance for: